-Nominating and Corporate Governance Committee-Upon completion of this offering, the Board will establish a Nominating and Corporate Governance Committee, comprised exclusively of independent directors, as determined under the listing standards.
-Prior to the completion of this offering, we expect to adopt a Nominating and Corporate Governance Committee charter that will detail the principal functions of the Nominating and Corporate Governance Committee, including (i) identifying and recommending to the Board qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; (ii) reviewing and making recommendations on matters involving the general operation of the Board, including board size and composition, and committee composition and structure; (iii) recommending to the Board nominees for each committee of the Board; (iv) facilitating the assessment of the Board's performance, as required by applicable law, regulations and the corporate governance listing standards; (v) overseeing the Board's evaluation of management; and (vi) reviewing and making recommendations to the Board regarding revisions to the Corporate Governance Guidelines and the Code of Business Conduct and Ethics. has been designated as chair and have been appointed as members of the Nominating and Corporate Governance Committee.
+Nominating and Corporate Governance Committee-On June 14, 2021, the Board established a Nominating and Corporate Governance Committee, comprised exclusively of independent directors, as determined under the Nasdaq listing standards.
+We adopted a Nominating and Corporate Governance Committee charter that details the principal functions of the Nominating and Corporate Governance Committee, including (i) identifying and recommending to the Board qualified candidates for election as directors and recommending nominees for election as directors at the annual meeting of stockholders; (ii) reviewing and making recommendations on matters involving the general operation of the Board, including board size and composition, and committee composition and structure; (iii) recommending to the Board nominees for each committee of the Board; (iv) facilitating the assessment of the Board's performance, as required by applicable law and regulations; (v) overseeing the Board's evaluation of management; and (vi) reviewing and making recommendations to the Board regarding revisions to the Corporate Governance Guidelines.
+Elizabeth O. Fisher has been designated as chair and Leslie T. Chao and Paul J. Massey, Jr. have been appointed as members of the Nominating and Corporate Governance Committee.